Why Does My Dog Keep Eating Grass?

 “If you believe they may simply like the taste, you could try giving them a few leaves of spinach or another leafy green to see if that satisfies their craving,” Dr. Richardson said.
 “You may feel more comfortable feeding them greens you’d eat yourself as opposed to random greenery they find outside!”

-You can also grow your own pet-safe grass, like this pet grass kit from Amazon for $9.60.
+You can also grow your own pet-safe grass, like this pet grass kit from Chewy for $6.

 Increase exercise and playtime